The Conference Board Measure of CEO Confidence™

 THESE DATA ARE FOR ANALYSIS PURPOSES ONLY.
 NOT FOR REDISTRIBUTION, PUBLISHING, DATABASING, OR PUBLIC POSTING WITHOUT EXPRESS WRITTEN PERMISSION.

-The Conference Board and PwC Measure of CEO Confidence™, which had increased in the fourth quarter of 2013, improved further in the first quarter of 2014.
-The Measure now reads 63, up from 60 in the previous quarter (a reading of more than 50 points reflects more positive than negative responses).
+The Conference Board and PwC Measure of CEO Confidence™, which had increased in the first quarter of 2014, declined slightly in the second quarter.
+The Measure now reads 62, down from 63 last quarter (a reading of more than 50 points reflects more positive than negative responses).

-CEOs’ assessment of current economic conditions continued to improve.
-Now, 54 percent claim conditions are better compared to six months ago, up from 44 percent last quarter.
-Business leaders are also more optimistic about conditions in their own industries.
-Approximately 47 percent say conditions in their own industries have improved, compared with 41 percent last quarter.
+CEOs’ assessment of current economic conditions was considerably less favorable.
+Now, 46 percent claim conditions are better compared to six months ago, down from 54 percent in the first quarter.
+However, business leaders’ sentiment regarding conditions in their own industries edged up slightly, with 48 percent saying conditions in their own industries have improved, compared with 47 percent last quarter.

-CEOs’ short-term outlook also improved considerably.
-Currently, 60 percent of business leaders anticipate economic conditions will improve over the next six months, up from 50 percent in the fourth quarter of last year.
-Expectations for their own industries are more upbeat, with 52 percent of CEOs anticipating an improvement in conditions in the months ahead, up from 47 percent last quarter.
+CEOs’ expectations regarding the short-term outlook pulled back slightly in the second quarter.
+Currently, approximately 53 percent of business leaders anticipate economic conditions will improve over the next six months, down from 60 percent last quarter.
+Expectations for their own industries are less upbeat, with 46 percent of CEOs anticipating an improvement, down from 52 percent in the first quarter.

-CEOs are more positive in their assessment of current economic conditions in the United States, but slightly less positive than last quarter regarding conditions in Europe.
-Sentiment regarding conditions in Japan has eased, but remains slightly positive.
-On the other hand, CEOs are once again rating conditions in China as unfavorable, and remain pessimistic regarding India and Brazil.
+CEOs are more positive in their assessment of current economic conditions in Europe and Japan, but slightly less positive than last quarter regarding conditions in the United States.
+Sentiment regarding conditions in India increased the most, but overall remains neutral (a reading of 50).
+Conditions in China and Brazil remain in negative territory, despite a slight uptick.

-Looking ahead, short-term expectations for the United States and Europe, and to a lesser extent China and Japan, are positive.
-Expectations for India and Brazil remain moderately pessimistic.
+Looking ahead, short-term expectations for the United States and Europe edged down slightly.
+Expectations for China and Japan improved, while sentiment regarding India’s short-term outlook surged into positive territory.
+Expectations for Brazil did not change and remain moderately pessimistic.

-Survey results were fielded from mid-February to mid-March
+Survey results were fielded from mid-May to mid-June

 The Conference Board